 How do I recycle?

-All curbside and public drop-off programs in Benton, Washington and Madison counties take these materials:
+All curbside and community drop-off programs in Benton, Washington and Madison counties take at least these materials (and many programs take more):

 Find out what and how to recycle near you by choosing a city below.